Solihull Approach Code of Practice for delivering Solihull Approach training and Solihull Approach groups

 Registering your Cascade Training and the delegates

 In order to track activity around the UK and elsewhere, please register your cascade training with the Solihull Approach office.
-Please provide the date, venue and names of the trainers for each training, plus delegates’ names and email addresses for those who have completed the course and have a certificate.
+Please provide the trainers' date, venue, and names for each training session, plus the delegates’ names and email addresses for those who have completed the course and have a certificate.

 Registering groups